cloudposse/atmos/website/docs/design-patterns/component-inheritance.md

 The **Component Inheritance** pattern provides the following benefits:

-- Allows creating very DRY and reusable configurations that are built upon existing components
+- Allows creating very DRY, consistent, and reusable configurations that are built upon existing components

 - Any Atmos component can serve as a building block for other Atmos components